rainforestapp/heroku-addon-docs/README.md

 [[If there is a local executable required (like for the memcache add-on) then include installation instructions.
 If not, omit entire section]]

-ADDON-NAME can be installed for use in a local development  environment.
+Rainforest can be installed for use in a local development  environment.
 Typically this entails [[installing the software | creating another version of the service]] and pointing the ADDON-CONFIG-NAME to this [[local | remote]] service.

 <table>
   <tr>